ozone-his/ozone-e2e/README.md

 |   ^ Contains test cases
 |__ utils
 |   ^ Contains utilities needed to setup and tear down
-|     tests as well as methods required by the tests to run
+|     tests as well as methods required by the tests to run.
 ```

 ## Guide for writing tests

-When writing a new test case, create a new spec in `./e2e/tests`
+When writing a new test case, start by creating a new spec in `./e2e/tests`.
+Depending on what you want to achieve, you may need to create new function(s) in `./e2e/utils/functions` with actions that interract with the page elements.
+To see examples, have a look at the existing code to see how these different concepts play together.

 ## GitHub Actions integration
 The pro.yml workflow is split into two jobs, one that runs upon _Git pull requests_ and the other upon _Git push(es)_.
 The difference between the two is that, the later publishes results to the integrated slack channel.